+I. Identification of Students Who Are Experiencing Homelessness

+- A. All Howard County Public School System (HCPSS) school-based employees will assist Pupil Personnel Workers in identifying children and youth who are experiencing homelessness while ensuring privacy and confidentiality. - B. HCPSS school-based employees who suspect that a student's enrollment or withdrawal is related to a lack of permanent housing will contact the assigned Pupil Personnel Worker or the Office of Pupil Personnel. - C. Any student or parent who believes they are experiencing homelessness may self-identify. - D. If it has been determined that a child or unaccompanied youth lacks permanent housing (whether they are currently enrolled or not), the child or unaccompanied youth will be offered immediate enrollment in accordance with the McKinney-Vento Homeless Assistance Act (hereinafter known as the McKinney-Vento Act). - E. The Homeless Education Liaison and Pupil Personnel Worker will collaborate with agencies in Howard County, including Grassroots, Coordinated Entry System of Homeless Services, Hope Works, Community Action Council, Continuum of Care, and the Department of Social Services, to identify and support children and youth who are experiencing homelessness in the Howard County community. - F. The Pupil Personnel Worker will ensure that the identity and other relevant information about every school-aged child who is experiencing homelessness is kept confidential.
+This information may be shared with HCPSS school-based administrators and employees that directly support the student with parental permission. - G. The Homeless Education Liaison, Pupil Personnel Workers, and HCPSS school-based employees will work collaboratively with the Office of Special Education and the Office of Early Childhood Programs to identify all children from birth-5 years who are experiencing homelessness and who may be in need of educational services and other support.

 II.
-Identification of Students Who Are Homeless

-- A. All school-based staff will assist Pupil Personnel Workers in identifying children and youth who are homeless while ensuring privacy and confidentiality. - B. School staff who suspect that a student's enrollment or withdrawal is related to a lack of permanent housing will contact the assigned Pupil Personnel Worker or the Office of Pupil Personnel. - C. Any student or parent who believes they are homeless may self-identify. - D. If it has been determined that a child or unaccompanied youth lacks permanent housing, the child or unaccompanied youth will be offered immediate registration and enrollment. - E. The Homeless Education Liaison and Pupil Personnel Worker will collaborate with agencies in Howard County, including Grassroots, Coordinated System of Homeless Services, Hope Works, Community Action Council, Continuum of Care, and the Department of Social Services, to identify and support children and youth who are homeless in the Howard County community. - F. The Pupil Personnel Worker will ensure that the identity and other relevant information about every school-aged child who is homeless is kept confidential.
-This information may be shared on a need-to-know basis with staff. - G. The Homeless Education Liaison, Pupil Personnel Workers, and school personnel will work collaboratively with the Office of Special Education to identify all children from birth-5 years who are homeless and who may be in need of educational services and other support.

-III.
 Enrollment